WLOGSolutions/RSuite/docs/rsuite_binary_linux_packages.md

 # Binary packages under Linux #

-In this document we present a very handy feature of [R Suite](https://rsuite.io) - handling binary packages under Linux.
-We will cover the following topics:

-* creating local CRAN repos with binary packages
-* setting up R Suite project to install from local CRAN

-**Important** This tutorial was tested with R Suite version 0.35-251 and Ubuntu

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**